Published on 26. March 2026

 • Supporting families through a “birth-friendly” environment

-• Strengthening internal and external security and the armed forces
+• Strengthening internal and external security and the armed forces, with elevated priority given to economic security, supply chain resilience, and financial risk control

-Despite China’s efforts towards self-reliance, the country emphasizes that it will remain open to foreign investment and ensure favorable conditions for foreign investors.
-This is particularly likely to apply to areas that align with China’s strategic priorities.
+Despite China’s efforts towards self-reliance, the country emphasizes that it will remain open to foreign investment and ensure favorable conditions for foreign investors – particularly where such investment supports strategic priorities, while remaining subject to regulatory scrutiny in sensitive sectors.

-• High demand for expertise, technologies and equipment in emerging industries such as biotechnology, renewable energies, electric vehicles, semiconductors, aerospace and artificial intelligence (AI)
+• High demand for expertise, technologies, and equipment in emerging industries such as biotechnology, renewable energy, electric vehicles, semiconductors, aerospace, and artificial intelligence (AI)

-• Encouragement of cooperation (e.g., joint ventures, R&D collaboration, etc.) in areas such as life sciences, new materials, renewable energy, digital technologies, and advanced manufacturing
+• Encouragement of cooperation (e.g., joint ventures, R&D collaboration, etc.) in approved and strategically relevant sectors

 Green technology and sustainable development

-• Fostering and encouraging international cooperation in areas such as clean energy supply chains, climate finance and environmental technologies through foreign investment and imports
+• Fostering international cooperation in clean energy supply chains, climate finance, and environmental technologies

-• Access to rapidly growing markets such as renewable energies, sustainable transport, and green infrastructure, especially solar and wind components, hydrogen production, battery recycling, and environmental monitoring, due to China’s ambitious climate and decarbonization goals
+• Access to rapidly growing markets such as renewable energy, sustainable transport, and green infrastructure

 Consumer goods and services

-• Increased demand in sectors such as healthcare, education, tourism, entertainment, and e-commerce due to planned boosts to domestic demand and household incomes
+• Increased demand in sectors such as healthcare, education, tourism, entertainment, and e-commerce due to stronger domestic consumption

 Infrastructure and regional development